dbeck/tcp_ex_playground/README.md

  - [04_synch_ack branch](https://github.com/dbeck/tcp_ex_playground/tree/04_synch_ack) is documented [here](http://dbeck.github.io/Passing-Millions-Of-Small-TCP-Messages-in-Elixir/).
 By removing a bottleneck from the code I achieved significant performance gain.
 The C++ client is [here](https://github.com/dbeck/tcp_ex_playground/blob/master/cpp/SyncAck.cc).
 The Elixir server is [here](https://github.com/dbeck/tcp_ex_playground/blob/master/lib/sync_ack_handler.ex).
 The result is over **2M msgs/sec** on my laptop.

+ - [05_asynch_ack branch](https://github.com/dbeck/tcp_ex_playground/tree/05_asynch_ack) is documented [here](http://dbeck.github.io/Wrapping-up-my-Elixir-TCP-experiments/).
+In this latest experiment I retried moving the ACK sending to and independent process.
+With that I achieved **3M request per sec** on my MacBook Air laptop.
+When I tried it on an old Linux machine and an EC2 Amazon instance, this last code was slower than the previous **04_synch_ack** experiment.
+Looks like at this performance range one needs to consider the actual hardware too where the code is going to run.
+Memory and CPU speed both impacts heavily the speed of passing data between Elixir processes.
+The client code is available  [here](https://github.com/dbeck/tcp_ex_playground/blob/master/cpp/AsyncAck.cc).
+The Elixir server is [here](https://github.com/dbeck/tcp_ex_playground/blob/master/lib/async_ack_handler.ex).